 A: Dog owners will be required to comply with the City of Toronto’s Animals Bylaw within The Meadoway, which requires all dogs to be leashed unless within a designated off-leash dog park.

-A: TRCA and its partners will work to ensure that the preferred trail alignment determined through the Class environmental assessment process will meet the design standards of the Accessibility for Ontarians with Disabilities Act (AODA), where possible.
+A: TRCA and its partners have worked to ensure that the preferred trail alignment determined through the Class environmental assessment process meets the design standards of the Accessibility for Ontarians with Disabilities Act (AODA), where possible.
 The AODA and its standards ensure that recreational trails allow for people of all abilities to move through and enjoy the natural environment.

-A: The City of Toronto conducted a comprehensive study in 2008 that focused on the human health impacts of transmission corridors.
-The results of the study indicated that conducting typical recreational activities in the corridor is safe.
+A: The City of Toronto conducted a comprehensive study in 2008 that focused on the human health impacts of hydro corridors.
+The results of the study indicated that conducting typical recreational activities in the hydro corridor is safe.

 A: The hydro towers will remain in The Meadoway, as they deliver essential power requirements for the City of Toronto.
 The multi-use trails, high-functioning meadow habitat, and urban agriculture opportunities will transform what was once known as an area used for energy transmission into a place that connects natural areas and redefines the connection between the built structure of a city and natural spaces.

 A: As with all Toronto Parks, there is the possibility of coming across biting/stinging insects in The Meadoway.

 Due to the recent effects of climate change, ticks have begun to make their way into the Greater Toronto Area (GTA) and it is possible that some may be found in The Meadoway once restored.